Phil MeekinView Profile

 The debt and insolvency industry, unfortunately, has more than its share of cowboy operators.
 As the industry can appear complicated to the inexperienced, it’s ripe for exploitation from unscrupulous individuals.

-A recent scam has involved targeting people who have just entered an Individual Voluntary Arrangement (IVA).
-This is a perfectly legitimate, legally binding arrangement by individuals with the companies to which they owe money.
-It frequently involves a repayment programme.
-The creditors often accept less than 100% of what is owing to them.
+A recent scam involved targeting people who have just entered an Individual Voluntary Arrangement (IVA).
+This is a perfectly legitimate, legally binding repayment arrangement between individuals and their creditors.
+The creditors often accept less than 100% of what is due to them.
 However, they are still better off than if the individual enters bankruptcy.
 This is a means of helping the individual out of financial difficulty.

 The scam?
-Unscrupulous “advisers” are approaching these individuals and talking them into bankruptcy and charging a hefty fee for completing the paperwork.
+Unscrupulous “advisors” are approaching these individuals and talking them into bankruptcy, charging a hefty, overinflated fee for completing the paperwork.

-There are situations where bankruptcy is more appropriate but each person’s circumstances are different.
-A good adviser will point them in the direction of the most appropriate solution.
-If bankruptcy is the suitable, most people could complete the forms themselves.
-Unless, they are hampered by literacy problems or by a disability.
+There are situations where bankruptcy is appropriate, but each person’s circumstances are different.
+A good advisor will point them in the direction of the most appropriate solution.
+If bankruptcy is the most suitable, most people can complete the forms themselves, unless hampered by literacy problems or disability.

 A lot of people are unfamiliar with available alternatives, and they’re likely to experience stress in the situation; making them more susceptible to pressure.
 Before you proceed with any insolvency or bankruptcy procedure, make sure you’re speaking to a licensed insolvency practice and received the best advice for your circumstances.